VirgilSecurity/awesome-virgil/docs/services/cards/v4.0(latest)/cards-service.rst

 ``content_snapshot``
 ---------------------

-is a base64-encoded string with JSON representation of a **Virgil Card**.
+is a base64-encoded string with JSON representation of data required for an operation.

 ::

     content_snapshot = BASE64_ENCODE( virgilCardJsonData )
+    content_snapshot = BASE64_ENCODE( cardID, revocation_reason)

 .. note:: Example